 “You go home with a 6 months pregnant body and your short term memory temporarily gone.”

 Motherhood alters a woman’s brain – structurally & functionally.
 Our genetic code has triggers for basic mothering that are primed by the hormones of pregnancy, activated by labor, and reinforced by close, physical contact with our child.
 Physical cues from the infant stimulate new neurochemical pathways in the brain, chemical imprinting, huge amounts of oxytocin – all of which result in a motivated, highly attentive, and aggressively protective brain that forces the new mother to alter her responses and priorities in life.
 She is relating to this person in a way that she has never related to anyone else in her life.
+Childbirth education classes are meant to address this.

 The mommy-brain transformation gets underway at conception and can take over even the most career-oriented woman’s circuits, changing the way she thinks, feels, and what she finds important.
+When a woman prepares for birth thru childbirth preparation class, she prepares for a new self and a new life.

 First comes the mellow, sedated brain.
 She needs to rest, eat & drink more.
 Her brain reacts to certain smells & foods (speculated to be certain instincts against harming the fetus).
 By the 4th month, hunger increases, but the hormones still have a tranquilizing effect, a protection against stress.
 She may feel vigilant about safety, nutrition, and her surroundings.
 In the last months of pregnancy, the mom-to-be brain may be forgetful, distracted, and preoccupied.